 Man Up Show Facebook Group: https://www.facebook.com/groups/manupcommunity/

 Masculinity for the Intelligent Man.
 I am David Tian, Ph.D., and this is: Man Up!

 Hey, it’s David Tian, Ph.D. and this is episode 63 of Man Up!
 I’m in beautiful Singapore and you can see it in the reflection.
 The sun is setting.
 Oh hey!
 You can see it!
 Check it out!
 Wait, you can’t see it now that I’m doing it like this.
 Aww… you can see it, just a little sliver of it.
 And, coming back… and I think you can see the sun just peeking out there in the clouds in the window behind me… reflection.
 Anyway, there you go.

+Welcome to episode 63, question from Thomas in the private Facebook group which you should join to ask me your questions.
+This show is completely driven by your questions.
+So I love every question that’s asked.
+Okay, so Thomas’ question.
+“How does a masculine man address behavior that he disapproves of.
 For example, when someone is constantly late.
 I get that you give them approval when they aren’t late – okay good, ala Dale Carnegie – but if they are always late, you can’t give approval obviously.
-I can’t break up relationships because of something so trivial but I can’t just let it go because it is dishonest letting them believe it’s ok.
+I can’t break up relationships just because of something so trivial but I can’t just let it go because it is dishonestletting them believe that it’s okay.
 Thanks in advance!”

 Okay great!
 This is a good question.
 Now, it’s not just a question about lateness or tardiness.
 It’s a question about how do you communicate with people whose behavior you disapprove of but where the behavior isn’t so egregious that it’s just worth discontinuing the relationship completely.
 So how do you allow, how do you tell people this.

-So when I first moved to Singapore – a great example – in 2008, I saw this in the nightclubs where there’s behavior that the guys in the club don’t like, I saw this also in China, Japan and Korea on the parts of locals versus expats especially white men.
+So when I first moved to Singapore – a great example – in 2008, I saw this in the nightclubs where there’s behavior that the guys in the club don’t like, I saw this also in China, Japan and Korea on the part of locals against expats especially white men.
 And they just held it in because they didn’t have a discord, they weren’t trained.
 They didn’t have a vocabulary… communication style to voice that out effectively.

 Like are you going to be the more evolved mature person and commit to this relationship or are you going to be the immature person who is always going to be looking for that perfect ice cream flavor – which does not exist.
 Perfection does not exist.
 So you have to accept that.